 How to get the Patpong Museum

-The easiest way to get there is to take the BTS (skytrain) to the S2 Sala Daeng station and then walk to Patpong Soi 2.
+The easiest way to get there is to take the Green Line (BTS Sky Train Silom Line) to the S2 Sala Daeng Station and then walk to Patpong Soi 2.

 Or if the BTS isn't available where you live, take the MRT (subway) to Silom Station (SIL).
 It's a slightly longer walk.

 If you are coming in from Silom Road, the Patpong Museum is on your left opposite Foodland Supermarket.
 It's on the second floor near the Black Pagoda.